Matrix factorizations via Koszul duality: Introduction

--5mm \remark It is an interesting puzzle to understand why in the second isomorphism the Borel-Moore Hochschild homology is naturally the dual of the Hochschild homology of $\MF(R,W)$.
+\remark It is an interesting puzzle to understand the appearance of dualization in the above isomorphism between the $HH_*^\BM(R_W)$ and $HH_*(\MF(R,W))$.
 This might be explained by a relationship between Koszul duality and a natural pairing (generalized Mukai-pairing) on the Hochschild homology.

-\paragraph \textbf{LG Orbifolds.} In Section~\ref{sec:orbifold} we present a generalization of Theorem~\ref{thm:kos} and its applications to the study of LG orbifolds.
-The main ideas remain the same.
-We will work over the field of complex numbers $\C$ as we need to consider characters of groups.

-Consider a LG model $(R,W)$ with a finite abelian group $G$ acting on it.
-This means that $G$ acts on the algebra $R$ while preserving the function $W$.
-In this situation, one can consider the dg category of equivariant matrix factorizations.
-Loosely speaking, objects are matrix factorizations with $G$-actions and all morphisms are required to be $G$-equivariant.
-One can think of this category as the category of sheaves on a hypothetical orbifold $[\Spec(R_W)/G]$.
-We denote this category by $\Tw^b([R_W/G])$ or $\MF_G(R,W)$.
-The main results proved in Section~\ref{sec:orbifold} are summarized in the following theorem.
+\paragraph{Applications to $\MF_G(R,W)$.} In Section~\ref{sec:orbifold} we generalize the above results and Dyckerhoff's generation result to the orbifold case.
+The main results are summarized in the following theorem.